telecombcn-dl/2018-dlai-team8/README.md

 - Critical part: Adapting the policy gradient update!!!!

+### Experiment 2: Notebook Exp2 --> cartpole env
+The second experiment will consist on adding a replay memory to the agent, and sample data from it to train.

-### Experiment 2: Notebook Exp2 --> lunar lander env
+### Experiment 3: Notebook Exp3 --> lunar lander env
-The second experiment will consist on adapting the agent developed before in a more challenging environment Bigger observation space + Bigger action space (also discrete)
+The third experiment will consist on adapting the agent developed before in a more challenging environment Bigger observation space + Bigger action space (also discrete)

-### Experiment 3: Notebook Exp3 --> cartpole env
+### Experiment 4: Notebook Exp4 --> cartpole env
-The third experiment will consist on adapting the agent developed before in Exp1 to work directly with the environment images instead of the observation space.
+The fourth experiment will consist on adapting the agent developed before in Exp1 to work directly with the environment images instead of the observation space.